YichaoXu/Homeworks-UoL/COMP327 Mobile Computing/ReviewMaterial.md

 It is an effective blueprint of class for a particular task or specific functionality.

 ##### 1.2.2 Contents
-It includes the signature of methods, properties and other requirements.
+It includes the signature of methods, properties and other requirements:
-* The type of each property;
-* The return value of each method
-* The name of the properties and methods;
+- The signature of methods;
-* The access modifier of the properties and methods;
+- The definition of properties including the get and set keyword (Read-only or read/write)

 ##### 1.2.3 Implementation